 John 4:46-53 (ESV)

-While seemingly unrelated, the child in this passage is representative of the physical struggle and adversity experienced by the recipients of Peter's letter.
+While seemingly unrelated, the child in this passage is representative of the physical struggle and adversity experienced by the recipients of Peter’s letter.
 Just like the son was at the point of death, so to were those Christians.
-Yet Jesus's intervention changed the trajectory of the son.
+Yet Jesus’ intervention changed the trajectory of the son.
 Where he was once sentenced to only sickness and death, now he had been given a new lease on life.
 Before he would have struggled to accomplish anything because he was bedridden, now he was free to fulfill his function.
 Earlier his condition paralyzed friends and family who were concerned with his well being, now they were able to continue.
-The passage in 1 Peter 2 reminds followers of Christ that their life is valued and required; it makes a difference in God's plan if they are included.
+The passage in 1 Peter 2 reminds followers of Christ that their life is valued and required; it makes a difference in God’s plan if they are included.

 Sometimes the specific role or function of an individual is unclear.
-It's difficult to look at one brick on a house and think that brick contributes; yet it would be obvious when looking at the house if that one brick were removed or misplaced.
-God doesn't just want us, God needs us to be included.
+It’s difficult to look at one brick on a house and think that brick contributes; yet it would be obvious when looking at the house if that one brick were removed or misplaced.
+God doesn’t need us, God wants us to be included.
 He could have done anything on His own but chose to include individuals in His plan because He values each person and wants each person to recognize this through their contribution to His purposes.